-- All staff reinforce to the children they teach to "tell 'Don't suffer in silence" and 'Don't be a by-stander.'
+- All staff reinforce to the pupils to "tell 'Don't suffer in silence'" and "Don't be a bystander."
 These are the consistent messages given throughout the school. - Violence of any type is not tolerated.
 'Hitting back' at a bully would not be deemed appropriate and would incur sanctions for the person hitting back.
-Children are all made aware of this. - The potential bullying hot-spots to be monitored by staff during breaks and lunchtimes. - Buddying vulnerable or isolated children are paired up in this system with other children from within their own class by their class teacher, so that a child with more language or skills is with them to aid their development, and to help them feel less vulnerable or isolated. - Transition arrangements many measures are implemented to ensure transition, between key stages and for mid-phase admissions, is as smooth as possible.
+Pupils are all made aware of this. - The potential bullying hot-spots to be monitored by staff during breaks and lunchtimes. - Buddying vulnerable or isolated pupils are paired up in this system with other pupils from within their own class by their class teacher, so that a pupil with more language or skills is with them to aid their development, and to help them feel less vulnerable or isolated. - Transition arrangements many measures are implemented to ensure transition, between key stages and for mid-phase admissions, is as smooth as possible.
 This includes using the buddy system of linking up Year 4 pupils with new Year 3 pupils who have been identified prior to transition from Key Stage 1. - School council our school council is pro-active and continuously involved with the development of policies and making changes within school.
-Children, when asked, knew that they could take their bullying issues to the school council via their class rep. - All new staff to be given training as part of their induction programme.

-- Midday staff to be given training every year the focus to be on 'Positive Behaviour Management'. - Adults/family members who come to school in support of a bullied child or a bully will be required to comply with this policy.
+Pupils, when asked, knew that they could take their bullying issues to the school council via their class rep. - All new staff to be given training as part of their induction programme. - Midday staff to be given training every year the focus to be on 'Positive Behaviour Management'. - Adults/family members who come to school in support of a bullied pupil or a bully will be required to comply with this policy.
 Incidents will be dealt with by the Senior Management Team and parents/carers will be consulted.
-Essex Primary School reserves the right to protect the safety of all stakeholders by upholding the law and involving the police or community police if necessary. - For incidents involving the bullying of staff, refer to the Whistle blowing Policy.
+Essex Primary School reserves the right to protect the safety of all stakeholders by upholding the law and involving the police or community police if necessary.